PDC-support/build-systems-course/presentations/welcome.md

 # Where to run exercises?

 - On the Dardel supercomputer.
-   - For running exercises and simulations on the Dardel computer we have set up a time allocation edu24.build for.
+   - For running exercises and simulations on the Dardel computer we have set up a time allocation edu24.build.
 This allocation will be active until 15 November.

 - On another supercomputer/cluster